gdimperi/cygno/infrastructure.md

 * if you need also local computing resesources **Cygno login and U-LITE nodes** (deprecated) plese specify in the mail.
 * when aproved install the profile install the profile https://www.lngs.infn.it/en/vpn

+### DAQ and Middle Ware ###
-DAQ at LNF and LNGS [server configuration](https://drive.google.com/file/d/1kEzvfJK7WSXK2Y1vfEwRqcH9uSmoYsXl/view?usp=sharing)
+* Data are collected by DAQ at LNF and LNGS [server configuration](https://drive.google.com/file/d/1kEzvfJK7WSXK2Y1vfEwRqcH9uSmoYsXl/view?usp=sharing)
+* Exeperiment data are monitored by the quasi-online recostracion by the [Middle Ware](https://github.com/CYGNUS-RD/middleware)

 ### CYGNO CLOUD Storage
-you can upload/dowdload and mange data on the CYGNO cloud repositoty by:
+Data collected are automatically pushed by DAQ on INFN S3 cloud storage.
+The storage data can be mange via:

 * Web Tool: https://minio.cloud.infn.it/minio/login
-* Cloud CYGNO interface tool: https://notebook.cygno.cloud.infn.it:8888/
+* Cloud CYGNO web interface tool: https://notebook.cygno.cloud.infn.it:8888/
 * CLI tool: https://github.com/CYGNUS-RD/cygno#cygno-cli-tool-cygno_repo

-the cloud-storage/ contan tree backet:
+the cloud-storage/ contain tree backet:
 * cloud-data: daq stored data, read only
 * cloud-sim: simulation input and output data, read and write
-* cloud-analysis: analisys input and output data, read and write
+* cloud-analysis: analysis input and output data, read and write
-* (cygno - olda data repository, USERNAME private repository on cloud, scratch repository on cloud)
+* (cygno - old data repository, USERNAME private repository on cloud, scratch repository on cloud)

 *(1) for foreign users
 * to be reggistred on AAI you need a CODICE FISCALE (CF) that you can generate with the tool: